Frequently Asked Questions

 Answer: Liability cover in respect of the operation of a charity shop within your church or church hall is included automatically in your scheme policy.
 You simply need to let us know the value of any charity shop stock or fixtures that you have and we can arrange for them to be added to your policy.
 Please contact us to discuss your requirements.

 Q.4.
-Church of Scotland Insurance company Ltd – Why do Church of Scotland Congregations have to insure through the company?
+Church of Scotland Insurance Services Ltd – Why do Church of Scotland Congregations have to insure through the company?

 Answer: The Church of Scotland General Trustees are the owners of most ecclesiastical buildings that belong to the Church of Scotland and are therefore entitled to direct the placing of cover and they require that such buildings are insured under the Scheme.
 Moreover the General Assembly of the Church of Scotland in 2013 also instructed all Financial Boards and Courts to insure all ecclesiastical buildings, contents and liabilities through the Scheme.